and welcome to our German Word of the Day. And you had better be ready, for the day of reckoning has come.

 I hope you liked it and see you next time.

 Oh and don’t forget to sign up for my beauty-course.
 It’s epic.

 0 of 9 questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
-You must first complete the following: 0 of 9 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What does rechnen mean?
+0 of 9 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What does rechnen mean?
 Which of the following can be called der Rechner in German? (multiple answers) You’d use the word die Rechnung when you want to have… (multiple answers) How do you translate: What’s the proper way to lament having to do the dishes: What is Judgement Day in German? (multiple answers) How can you say the following in German: How do you translate: Which is the missing word:

 0 Essay(s) Pending (Possible Point(s): 0)